 If judge reduces the sentence to a less than one year, it may no longer qualify as an aggravated felony.

-If conviction occurred in a federal court in California, the defense lawyer can file a motion to vacate the sentence.
+If conviction occurred in a federal court, the defense lawyer can file a motion to vacate the sentence.

 Grounds for vacating an aggravated felony conviction in federal court are similar to grounds for habeas corpus relief.
 They include (but are not limited to):